thornoar/pshash/documentation/main.typ

 - *Stateless programming.* Ever since the model of Turing machines, the idea of state has been integral to programming.
 It implies that a program can be in different states, which affects its behavior.
 This does, however, make the program potentially more unpredictable, since, even given the same input twice, it may return different outputs based on its state.
 In functional programming, state does not exist.
 All functions and variables are constant and are not allowed to change.
 As a result, a Haskell program, much like a mathematical function, is guaranteed to give the same result with the same input.

-It is obvious that the hashing algorithm, which is basically a mathematical function and which must return the same hash given the same keys, is best implemented in a functional programming language.
-Haskell has been chosen because of its simple (yet unconventional) syntax, as well as amazing flexibility and a developed infrastructure for working with numbers and strings.
+It seems natural that our pseudo-hashing algorithm, which is basically a mathematical function and which must return the same hash given the same keys, is best implemented in a functional programming language.
+Haskell has been chosen because of its simple (albeit unconventional) syntax, as well as a very good compiler and a developed infrastructure for working with numbers and strings.
 Particularly, it has the ability to store integer numbers of _arbitrary length_ (not just, say, 8 bytes).
 This is crucial given the monstrous numbers seen in @bignum.

 == The `pshash` program

 `pshash` (from "password-hash") is the name of the implementation of the pseudo-hash function described in the previous section.
 The main program has no GUI, it is only a command-line utility designed to be simple and lightweight.
 The source, written in Haskell, is available at https://github.com/thornoar/pshash.
 The code repeats the definitions explained in the previous section almost verbatim --- such is the benefit of functional programming.

 The program accepts three arguments: the public key and two private keys, returning a hash using its builtin source configuration.
 On demand, the user may pass a different configuration using one of the `-k`, `-n`, and `-c` command-line options, but this is not recommended, since it will have to be done every time.
 Instead, it is suggested to download the source, change the default configuration in the code, and then compile it to a new executable.
 You can run `"pshash --help"` to see all available options.
 Alternatively, one can write a configuration file and invoke `pshash` with the `--impure` flag to read it.
-Refer to `pshash --help` for more details.

 The instructions for installing `pshash` are also given on the GitHub page.